Anne Raphael Germain, An Interview

 ANNE: I didn't.
 Unfortunately, I allowed negative thinking to affect me, and I held onto a rather pessimistic view of life.
 Part of this dark experience had to do with being a teenager.

 Of course, now I realize that I didn't have to be so stubborn.
 I could have seen the changes from a much more mature and graceful frame of mind and heart.
-Choices, especially wrong ones, teach us lessons.
+Choices, even wrong ones, teach us lessons.

 I started going to mass again in college.
 I actually enjoyed the experience, even without Latin.
 There was a nice part of the service where everyone turned around and greeted their neighbor with a handshake and, perhaps, "Peace be with you" or "Christ be with you."
 I liked that.